sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Control_Deployments_using_Release_Gates.md

 1. Wait for the Release pipeline to kick off, and **approve** the Canary Stage release action.

 1. Wait for the Canary release Stage to complete successfully.
-Notice how the **Post-deployment Gates** is switching to an **Evaluation Gates** status.
+Notice how the **Post-deployment Gates** is switching to the **Evaluation Gates** status.

    ![Azure devops](images/azy405.png)